-Unless you’re from Michigan, you’re probably unaware of John Dingell, a congressman from the west side of Detroit and something of a legend on many levels.
+Unless you’re from Michigan you may not be aware of John Dingell, a congressman from the west side of Detroit and something of a legend on many levels.
 Some knew him as a friend of labor.
 Some as an insider with the auto industry.
 Some as one member of a political dynasty which persists to this day.
 Some as one of the pivotal figures in the transition of the National Rifle Association from hunting advocates to Second Amendment powerhouse.

-But he was also, arguably, the most consequential environmental elected of the 20th Century.
-Mr. Dingell was a primary sponsor of the Clean Air Act, Clean Water Act, NEPA, EPA.
+But John Dingell was arguably, also the most consequential environmental elected of the 20th Century.
+A primary sponsor of the Clean Air Act, Clean Water Act, NEPA, EPA.
 You name it, his name is at the top, including fuel-economy standards, removing lead from gasoline, and catalytic converters–all things that the auto industry (headquartered in his district) claimed would ‘destroy the economy’ or were technically impossible.

 Seen from the lens of today’s politics, Dingell’s legacy is complex.
 From one end of the spectrum, he was only the most prominent member of four generations of nepotism and emblematic of of pork-loving, big government, Post-War Democrats.
 From the other he could seem like a ‘2A’ extremist and overtly racist.
 But whatever else one might say, one has to acknowledge his contributions to environmental legislation, which have saved (no exaggeration) hundreds of thousands of lives.

-We believe that the main motivating factor for Dingell’s environmental advocacy was as simple as this: he was an ‘outdoorsy’ guy.
+We believe that the main motivator of Dingell’s environmental advocacy was as simple as this: he was an ‘outdoorsy’ guy.
 He was no academic and had little time for abstractions.
-He saw, first hand, as an ardent hunter and fisher, the damage to wildlife and the loss of habitat caused by industrial pollution.
+As an ardent hunter and fisher he saw first hand the damage to wildlife and the loss of habitat caused by industrial pollution.
 Things he could see affected him in a personal and tactile way.

 Meanwhile at Sea-Tac…

-What we have struggled to explain to residents near Sea-Tac Airport is that it is foolish to blame the Port or the FAA for our woes when we have so much evidence that what moves the needle on even the toughest problems are electeds, like Dingell, willing to engage with that kind of visceral passion.
+What we have struggled to explain to residents near Sea-Tac Airport is that it is foolish to constantly rail against the Port or the FAA for our woes when we have so much evidence that what moves the needle on even the toughest problems are electeds–people like Dingell, willing to engage with that kind of visceral passion.

 And the fact is, we currently have no electeds willing to use their influence on airport issues with that same commitment.
 Perhaps because none feel airport issues like Dingell felt about wildlife.
 That’s no dig.
 Electeds are people, and everyone has issues they support with their head and others they put their heart and soul into.
 But it’s important to recognize this fact because otherwise it leads to the notion that ‘resistance is futile’.